chasebk/code_IQSO_MLP/README.md

     * 1st: run file run_multiple_algo.py (run each algorithm 15 times and save the best fitness of each run times and loss of the best among 15 run times into folder: convergence and stability)
     * 2nd: run file get_experiment_infor.py to read saved data from 1st step.
-Then transform that data into dict type for making latex table then save it in foler: overall/all_algo_infor.pkl
+Then transform that data into dict type for making latex table then save it in folder: overall/all_algo_infor.pkl
     * 3rd: run file gen_result_tex.py to make latex table from all_algo_infor.pkl file
     * 4th: run file plot_stab_conv.py to draw convergence and stability of 30 functions.

     * To change the parameters of models in: run_multiple_algo.py

-# Publications
+## Publications
 * If you see our code and data useful and use it, please cites us here
     * Nguyen, T., Nguyen, T., Nguyen, B. M., & Nguyen, G. (2019).
 Efficient Time-Series Forecasting Using Neural Network and Opposition-Based Coral Reefs Optimization.
 International Journal of Computational Intelligence Systems, 12(2), 1144-1161.